Eden Ben Zaken

 She has been awarded Israel's woman of the year 3 times in a row.
 She has been successful since her first album, "מלכת השושנים" (Malkat Hashoshanim, meaning "Queen of the Roses"), was released.
 The album received a gold certification after selling more than 15,000 copies.

 Ben Zaken won the title "Singer of the year" in 2015, from several Israeli radio stations, the TV channel 24 and the popular Internet site Mako.
 She won the title again in 2016 and 2017.
-In 2017, Ben Zaken won another "Singer of the year" title, from the public radio station 'Kan Gimel', and "Woman of the year" title, from Galgalatz, the most-popular radio station in Israel.
+In 2017, Ben Zaken won another "Singer of the year" title, from the public radio station Kan Gimel, and "Woman of the year" title, from Galgalatz, the most-popular radio station in Israel.

 Early life

 Ben Zaken was born in Jerusalem, to Israeli-born parents of both Ashkenazi Polish-Jewish and Moroccan Jewish descent.
 Her parents are Maya, a teacher, and Shai a Lieutenant colonel in the Israel Defense Forces.
 At age one, her family moved to the Northern city of Kiryat Shmona.

 As a child, Ben Zaken was often absent from school, and in 2008, at age 14, she was sent to boarding school.
 In eleventh grade she returned home, and began learning in a private high school.
 In 2013, following her participation in X Factor Israel, she moved to Ramat Gan.
 In July 2014, Ben Zaken was conscripted to the army for two years of service.

 At the age of 17, Ben Zaken participated in the auditions for the ninth season of "Kohav Nolad," but didn't advance.
+She received harsh criticism, and decided not to sign up for further auditions.
 In 2013, when she was 18 years old, Ben Zaken was invited to the auditions for X Factor Israel.
 Ben Zaken was subsequently selected to advance, and her performance became popular.
 She was also in the girls' team of Rami Fortis, advanced to the live finals, and finished second after Rose Fostanes.

 Career

 After X Factor, she began working on her first album.
-In May 2014, she collaborated with the band ethnix in the song "מקסיקאנה" (Mexicana).
+In May 2014, she collaborated with the band Ethnix in the song "מקסיקאנה" (Mexicana).